Homological mirror symmetry for the quartic surface: Fukaya categories

 Then for $u \in \MM^d_M(x_0,\dots,x_d)$,

-The integral on the right hand side can be bounded by a constant which is independent of $u$, because the curvature term $-dK_S + \half \{K_S,K_S\}$ vanishes over the strip-like ends of $S$.
+The integral on the right hand side can be bounded by a constant which is independent of $u$, because the curvature term $dK_S + \half\{K_S,K_S\}$ vanishes over the strip-like ends of $S$ (and also outside a compact subset of $M$).
 Of course \eqref{eq:log-sigma} also plays a role in the proof of compactness, as was the case for the Floer differential.
 To continue with the main story: any element of a zero-dimensional space $\MM^d_M(x_0,\dots,x_d)$ defines a canonical bijection

-The order $d$ composition map $\mu^d_M$ in $\Fuk(M)$ is the sum of the corresponding maps $\C_{x_d} \otimes \dots \otimes \C_{x_1} \rightarrow \C_{x_0}$ (the order is reversed according to our notational conventions for $A_\infty$-categories).
-There are additional signs which involve the Maslov indices $I(x_k)$, but since they depend on the conventions about determinant lines used in setting up the orientation spaces, we prefer not to spell them out here. $\Fuk(M)$ is independent of all the choices (Floer data, strip-like ends, perturbation data) made in its construction up to quasi-equivalence, and indeed quasi-isomorphism acting trivially on the objects.
+The order $d$ composition map $\mu^d_M$ in $\Fuk(M)$ is the sum of the corresponding maps $\C_{x_d} \otimes \dots \otimes \C_{x_1} \rightarrow \C_{x_0}$, multiplied by $(-1)^{I(x_1) + 2I(x_2) + \cdots + dI(x_d)}$.
+The additional signs involving the Maslov indices $I(x_k)$ are arranged in such a way that (if suitable conventions are used in setting up \eqref{eq:orientation-mechanism}, see \cite[Section 12]{seidel04}) the $A_\infty$-structure equations will hold with the signs used here. $\Fuk(M)$ is independent of all the choices (Floer data, strip-like ends, perturbation data) made in its construction up to quasi-equivalence, and indeed quasi-isomorphism acting trivially on the objects.

-\begin{remark} Suppose that no irreducible component of $X_\infty$ is rational.
+\begin{remark} Suppose that $X_\infty$ does not contain rational curves (if $X$ is an algebraic surface, this means that no irreducible component of $X_\infty$ is rational).
 Then one can use a wider class of almost complex structures, namely all those $\o_X$-compatible ones such that each irreducible component $C \subset X_\infty$ is an almost complex submanifold.
+Similarly, in the inhomogeneous terms one can use Hamiltonian functions on $X$ whose values and first derivatives vanish on $X_\infty$.
 Instead of using \eqref{eq:log-sigma} to prevent solutions of Floer's equation and its generalization from escaping into $X_\infty$, one now argues as follows: if the solution stays inside $M$, its intersection number with $C$ is zero.
-The limit of a sequence of solutions has the same property, and nonnegativity of intersection multiplicities shows that the limit is disjoint from $X_\infty$ (more precisely, one thinks of a solution of \eqref{eq:generalized-floer} as a map $u: S \rightarrow S \times X$ which is pseudo-holomorphic for a suitable almost complex structure, and considers its intersection with $S \times X_\infty$).
-Similarly, in the inhomogeneous terms one can use Hamiltonian functions on $X$ whose values and first derivatives vanish on $X_\infty$. \end{remark}
+The limit of a sequence of solutions has the same property, and nonnegativity of intersection multiplicities shows that the limit is disjoint from $X_\infty$ (more precisely, one thinks of a solution of \eqref{eq:generalized-floer} as a map $u: S \rightarrow S \times X$ which is pseudo-holomorphic for a suitable almost complex structure, and considers its intersection with $S \times X_\infty$). \end{remark}